 |$97, $197 - yearly fee||$390, $690 - yearly fee|

 The sales estimates by Scope were quite good, actually.
 In general, they tend to under-estimate the sales.
 Real numbers were only 20-30% higher.
 Comparing to JungleScout, both apps estimate number of sales very well.

 Scope only supports Amazon.com marketplace, while JungleScout supports 9 Amazon marketplaces in different countries.

-Overall, if you only need to research products in USA, and want a free option - Scope is an excellent choice.
+Overall, if you only need to research products in USA - Scope is a good but expensive choice.
 But if you want to check other marketplaces, and have more data like best seller rank history - I would go with JungleScout.

 How do their web apps compare?

 I really wanted to test Scope's web app.

 But they have no free trial.
 And they charge upfront for 1 year, refundable only in the first 7 days.
 The cheapest yearly payment is $390.

 All that without even seeing what it does.
 Ok, now I am convinced that it was good idea to have a free trial on our app, Shopkeeper.
 (Here's an extra 45 days of free trial for you - a little prize for reading this far into my article ;)

 So I will base my evaluation on Scope's screenshots and description of features on their homepage.